anuragpatil94/workspace-typescript/Readme.md

 For Example - CHECK [this](#solution-on-how-to-make-sure-how-the-decorators-are-ran)
 We have to create `GET \login` method. now we have class LoginController in which we have a function getLogin which we have to invoke on calling this route.
 Since this completely changes the coding style how do we do it? we use decorators and metadata.
 We create a decorator for get Route.
 This is something which is executed when the functions are looped through in controller.

+## (Project) React

+### React-TS Advantages

+- Easier to Refactor
+- Better understanding of the types

+### React-TS Disadvantages

+- Type Definition Files for Redux Libraries are not proper
+- Lot of generics in code
+- Lot of imports
+- tough integration of redux with TS

 ## Packages